 With regard to overall internal control systems, the Internal Control Committee, an executive body under the control of the president, tracks and regularly monitors the implementation of internal controls in order to identify Company issues related to internal structures and frameworks, examine measures for addressing these issues, offer instruction to relative divisions, and promote improvements.
 These activities are advanced in cooperation with the relevant committees and organizations in order to enhance internal control systems.

-Specific measures in each area are handled by the respective committees, subcommittees (Compliance Committee, Information Security Subcommittee, etc.), and working groups (Disclosure Working Group, etc.) as well as through the risk management framework.
+Specific measures in each area are handled by the respective committees, subcommittees (Compliance Committee, Security Trade Control Committee, Information and IT System Security Committee, etc.), and working groups (Disclosure Working Group, etc.) as well as through the risk management framework.